Nayphee/Gauntlet-Construction-Kit/README.md

 ## How this was made

-The disassembly, the editor, the level generator and the documentation were all produced with Claude Opus 5 (Anthropic), working from a disk image of the game and a 6502 simulator.
+The disassembly, the editor, the level generator and the documentation were all produced with Claude Opus 5 and Fable 5.1 (Anthropic), working from a disk image of the game and a 6502 simulator.
 Hence *The Sloppier Dungeons*, and hence also the audit: a generator with no taste needs numbers to argue with.